-Course Outline: Through the study of English in Year 9, students will have the opportunity to develop their skills in making and creating meaning through the different modes of: listening, reading and viewing, speaking, writing and presenting.
+Course Outline: Through the study of English in Year 9, students will have the opportunity to develop their skills in making and creating meaning through the different modes of: listening, reading, and viewing, speaking, writing, and presenting.

 Writing: Students will have the opportunity to write regularly, both in response to texts and to express their own ideas.
-Journal writing is a consistent practice in Year 9 English.
 Teachers will help students to write accurately, with correct punctuation and grammar, and also to develop their ideas by increasing their vocabulary and broadening their use of sentences for effect.
 Students will learn how to structure their ideas so they are clear and developed.